HoSiewKhui/Modern-Chinese-Proverbs/proverbs/2025/gu.md

 **Don’t let the funeral be your only reunion.**

-In an age when we wait too long — when reunions come only at farewells — this phrase whispers:
+In an age when we wait too long, when reunions come only at farewells, this phrase whispers:
 **Don’t let regret and loneliness walk hand in hand.**

 The character **“孤”** stands alone at the top of the poster — a minimalist and melancholy presence.